 They thought they knew who the Antichrist was.
 (Did they?
 No.)

 They thought they were seeing the worst days that would ever happen in all of human history.
 (Those were horrible times, but many events have surpassed that horror since then.)

 All the things above are described by Jesus as events of the Last Days, the time of the "Great Tribulation."
 When Christians thought they could see all of it taking place it led them to think that the return of Christ was imminent!

 Jesus said (and Paul the apostle wrote) that a great falling away would happen in the (actual) last days, before the return of the Lord to collect his saints.
 Could it be that people who've been taught that they could expect to be collected in the rapture before the tribulation will abandon their faith when they find themselves in it?

-Our (Christian) hope shouldn't revolve around when we think we are leaving, but firmly be fixed on Jesus so that we might shine, no matter the circumstance.
+Our (Christian) hope shouldn't revolve around when we think we are leaving, but should be firmly be fixed on Jesus so that we might shine, no matter the circumstance.

 This is just one of a new series of articles Wild Flower Press, Inc. will publish on "the Last Days" for those who want to be wise, and shine for the Lord.
 In the next article Paul the Apostle gives readers the sequence of end time events.

 GOT QUESTIONS or COMMENTS?
 You can email Terry through the Contact link on this site.